 The peak rate period coincides with City Light’s highest electrical usage for the entire service territory.
 Customers currently use the most electricity between 5 p.m. – 9 p.m.
 This higher volume puts a strain on the utility, leading to higher costs.
 These periods also coincide with higher electricity prices on the wholesale market where City Light both buys and sells electricity.

 Check out the graphic below to find out how much different common household appliances cost to run at different times of the day.
-When possible, you can reduce or shift your energy use away from 5 p.m. to 9 p.m., Monday to Saturday, to take advantage of lower off-peak or mid-peak rates.
+When possible, participants in the program can reduce or shift their energy use away from 5 p.m. to 9 p.m., Monday to Saturday, to take advantage of lower off-peak or mid-peak rates.

-Your savings will depend on the amount of electricity you use and when you use it.
+Their savings will depend on the amount of electricity they use and when they use it.

-Don’t worry; we won’t charge you more if the TOD rate doesn’t save you money!
-During this pilot program, we will calculate your bill under the TOD pilot rates and the standard rates, and the lower of the two bills will be used.
+Don’t worry; we won’t charge more if the TOD rate doesn’t save participants money!
+During this pilot program, we will calculate participants’ bills under the TOD pilot rates and the standard rates, and the lower of the two bills will be used.